marie-lourdes/site-piiquante/README.md

 Back end and Front end Prerequisites You will need to have Node and npm installed locally on your machine.

-Front end and back end: Installation Clone this repo.
+Front end and back end Installation: Clone this repo.

 From the "front-end" folder of the project, run npm install.
 You can then run the server front end with npm run start From the "front-end" folder of the project The server should run on localhost with default port 4200.